King penguin: Courtship and breeding

 By April, the chicks are almost fully grown but lose weight while fasting over the winter months, gaining it again during spring in September.
 Fledging then takes place in late spring/early summer.

 King penguins form huge breeding colonies; for example, the colony on South Georgia Island at Salisbury Plain holds over 30,000 breeding pairs and the colony at St. Andrew's Bay holds over 150,000 pairs.
 Because of the long breeding cycle, colonies are occupied year-round with both adult birds and chicks.
 During breeding, king penguins do not build nests, although they show strong territorial behaviour and keep a pecking distance to neighbouring penguins.
 Penguin positions in breeding colonies are highly stable over weeks and appear regularly spaced.

 The king penguin feeds its chicks by eating fish, digesting it slightly, and regurgitating the food into the chick's mouth.

 Because of their large size, king penguin chicks take 14–16 months before they are ready to go to sea.
 This is markedly different from smaller penguins, who rear their chicks through a single summer when food is plentiful.
 King penguins time their mating so the chicks will develop over the harshest season for fishing.
-In this way, by the time the young penguins are finally mature enough to leave their parents, it is summer when food is plentiful and conditions are more favorable for the young to survive alone at sea.
+In this way, by the time the young penguins are finally mature enough to leave their parents, it is summer when food is plentiful and conditions are more favourable for the young to survive alone at sea.